jaypeace6/my-calendar/README.md

 4. Run the app
 ` npm run dev `

+5. View the app running on http://localhost:5174/.
+Right now you should see a calendar with US public holidays calendar

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.